-- a. discuss the impact of isolated shoals sizes on ENCs - b. discuss the impact of DEPCNTs running on SOUNDGs on ENCs - c. endorse the recommendations - d. share this paper with the NCWG - e. provide further guidance in S-4 and/or S-57 Appendix B.1Annex A Use of the Object Catalogue for ENC (UOC)
+- a. discuss the impact of isolated shoals sizes on ENCs - b. discuss the impact of DEPCNTs running on SOUNDGs on ENCs - c. endorse the recommendations - e. provide further guidance in S-4 and/or S-57 Appendix B.1Annex A Use of the Object Catalogue for ENC (UOC)